Neo4j Keeps the Army Running by Tracking Equipment Maintenance

 The level of data management was becoming increasingly difficult on the Army’s aging mainframe-based system as the volume of available data was increasing and many of the historical data sources were changing.
 It was obvious that a system with more flexibility would offer greater performance and the ability to add in new dimensions for more insights and richer analysis.

 The Army recognized the need to modernize its core tracking system.
-Working with CALIBRE, an employee-owned management consulting and IT solutions company, that delivers enduring solutions to defense, federal and commercial clients, the U.S. Army is now employing Neo4j as a major part of their solution for providing greater visibility into the total costs of owning a system.
+The scale of the information Neo4j handles is vast, including a 3TB database with over 5.2 billion nodes and 14.1 billion relationships.
+Working with CALIBRE, an employee-owned management consulting and IT solutions company that delivers enduring solutions to defense, federal, and commercial clients, the U.S. Army is now employing Neo4j as a major part of their solution for providing greater visibility into the total costs of owning a system.